A Complete Guide to Sailing, Cruising and Flying to Vanuatu

 Sailing to Vanuatu

 Finally, another way you can get to Vanuatu is on a sailing yacht.
-Vanuatu is ideally situated in the South Pacific, making it a popular stop for yachts traveling between Australia, New Zealand, Fiji, and other Pacific islands.
+Vanuatu is ideally situated in the South Pacific, making it a popular stop for yachts travelling between Australia, New Zealand, Fiji and other Pacific islands.

 The yachting season is generally between May and October, when the weather is drier and seas are calmer.